MIROC-DOC/model_description/draft/p-cum.md

 $$

 which shows that $\hat{h}_{k+1/2}$ is a linear interpolation between $\hat{h}_{k - 1/2}$ and $\bar{h}_k$.
 Thus, the stability of $\hat{h}$ is guaranteed.
 The same property applies to $\hat{q}_t$ as well, if $P$ is zero.

+These calculations are made for each of the updraft types separately, but we omit the subscript $j$ for convenience.

 ### Spectral representation